shwetakhanjan/student-learning-risk-ml/README.md

 - time spent on exercises
 - historical performance trends

-The data used is synthetically generated to reflect realistic educational patterns.
+The data used is synthetically generated using domain-informed constraints and validated through exploratory analysis of feature distributions and correlations to ensure realism.
 ## Approach
 The modeling pipeline includes:
 - Data cleaning and exploratory analysis